 - Previous member PCP information

-- PCP information of family members (e.g. siblings)
+- PCP information of family members (e.g., siblings)

 - Member's geographic location (within 30 miles or 30 minutes)

 - Provider relationships

 - Age and Gender of the member

 - Primary Language (to extent known)

 - Dual Eligible Enrollees and Enrollees who are presumptively eligible are not required to have a Primary Care Provider (PCP).

-PCP Changes
+PCP changes

-If for any reason a Member wants to change PCPs, he or she may conveniently do so by logging on to http://www.mypassporthealthplan.com or by calling Member Services and asking for the change.
-If Passport Health Plan assigned the Member to the PCP and the Member calls within the first month of membership with Passport, the change will be backdated to the first (1st) day of the current month.
+If for any reason a Member wants to change PCPs, he or she may conveniently do so by logging on to MyPassportHealthPlan.com or by calling Member Services and asking for the change.
+If Passport assigned the Member to the PCP and the Member calls within the first month of membership with Passport, the change will be backdated to the first (1 st) day of the current month.
 All other PCP changes are effective immediately upon request.
 A new ID card is sent to the Member when a PCP change is made with new PCP information.

-6. Benefits and Covered Services
+6. Benefits and covered services

-This section provides an overview of the medical benefits and Covered Services for Passport Health Plan Medicaid Members.
+This section provides an overview of the medical benefits and Covered Services for Passport Medicaid Members.
 Some benefits may have limitations.
-If there are questions as to whether a service is covered or requires Prior Authorization, please contact Passport at (800) 578-0775 Monday through Friday, 8:00 a.m. to 6:00 p.m.
+If there are questions as to whether a service is covered or requires Prior Authorization, please contact Passport at (800) 578-0775 Monday through Friday, 8 a.m. to 6 p.m.